-If a complaint is filed with the College Conduct Board, the process for adjudication is as follows.
-This procedure applies to complainants of sexual misconduct or relationship violence as well as respondents of sexual misconduct or relationship violence.
+If a complaint is filed with the Dean of Students Office, the process for adjudication is as follows.
+This procedure applies to reporting parties of sexual misconduct or relationship violence as well as responding parties of sexual misconduct or relationship violence.

-- 1. The respondent(s) shall be notified by an appropriate official of the College that s/he is accused of violating the sexual misconduct and relationship violence policy. - 2.
-The student(s) shall be notified that s/he may elect one of three courses of action: - a.
+- 1. The responding party(s) shall be notified by an appropriate official of the College that they are accused of violating the sexual misconduct and relationship violence policy. - 2.
+The student(s) shall be notified that they may elect one of three courses of action: - a.
 The student(s) may admit the alleged violation and request that the Dean of Students take whatever action seems appropriate. - b.
 The student(s) may admit the alleged violation, and request a hearing before the College Conduct Board. - c.
 The student may deny the alleged violation, in which case a hearing will be held by the College Conduct Board. - 3.
-During the hearing, the complainant(s) and the respondent(s) may be separated physically.
+During the hearing, the reporting party(s) and the responding party(s) may be separated physically.
 Typically, a physical barrier may be used to eliminate any visual contact if requested by any party.
 Video conferencing may also be used as a way to attend the hearing electronically. - 4.
-Both complainant and respondent shall be entitled to an expeditious hearing of the case. - 5.
+Both reporting party and responding party shall be entitled to an expeditious hearing of the case. - 5.
 The hearing shall be of an informal nature and need not adhere to formal rules of procedure or technical rules of evidence followed by courts of law. - 6.
-Following notification prior to the hearing both the complainant and the respondent shall be entitled to the following: - a. written notification of the time and place of the hearing, - b. written statement of the charges of sufficient specificity to enable the respondent(s) to prepare a defense, - c. a copy of the procedures as outlined here. - 7.
-Both the complainant(s) and the respondent(s) shall be entitled to appear in person, to present his/her/their view of what took place to the College Conduct Board, and may call witnesses in his/her/their behalf.
+Following notification prior to the hearing both the reporting party and the responding party shall be entitled to the following: - a. written notification of the time and place of the hearing, - b. written statement of the charges of sufficient specificity to enable the respondent(s) to prepare a defense,

+- c. a copy of the procedures as outlined here. - 7.
+Both the reporting party(s) and the responding party(s) shall be entitled to appear in person, to present their view of what took place to the College Conduct Board, and may call witnesses in their behalf.
 Either of these persons may also elect not to appear before the College Conduct Board.
-Should she/he elect not to appear, the hearing shall be held in his/ her/their absence. - 8.
-Both the complainant(s) and the respondent(s) shall be entitled to assistance from any member of the College community: faculty, staff, or student.
-Both the complainant(s) and the respondent(s) may bring one off-campus advisor who may observe and support but cannot speak for the respondent or complainant and may not question the board, witnesses or other participants. - 9.
-Both the complainant(s) and the respondent(s) or his/her/their on-campus advisor shall be entitled to ask questions of the conduct review body or any witness.

-- 10. Both the complainant(s) and the respondent(s) shall be entitled to refuse to answer questions. - 11.
+Should they elect not to appear, the hearing shall be held in their absence. - 8.
+Both the reporting party(s) and the responding party(s) shall be entitled to assistance from one member of the College community (faculty, staff, or student) or one off-campus advisor who may observe and support but cannot speak for the responding party or the reporting party and may not question the board, witnesses or other participants. - Both the reporting party(s) and the responding party(s) or their on-campus advisor shall be entitled to ask questions of the conduct review body or any witness. - 10.
+Both the complainant(s) and the respondent(s) shall be entitled to refuse to answer questions. - 11.
 An audio record of the hearing shall be made and provided to the Dean of Students, for the purpose of hearing appeals and will be destroyed following all appeals - 12.
 Both parties and all other non-members of the conduct review body shall be excused when the Board deliberates on its decision.
 That decision will be presented in writing to the Dean of Students, who will in turn notify both parties in writing of the conduct review decision.
 Notification of decision shall be accomplished by requesting that each party appear separately at an appointed time at the Dean's office.
 If either party does not appear at the appointed time, notification will be accomplished by mail.